actuarialopensource/expstudies/README.md

 # expstudies

-I think Julia has more promise than R and should become the official language of actuarial science for its high performance capabilities.
+This package is no longer maintained, please see https://github.com/mattheaphy/actxps

-This package is deprecated in favor of - https://github.com/JuliaActuary/ExperienceAnalysis.jl
+In the Julia ecosystem there is - https://github.com/JuliaActuary/ExperienceAnalysis.jl